-Hop aboard for a day-long, family-friendly party at the Queen Mary.
-In the afternoon, there will be live music, games, craft stations, and tours of the historic ship.
+Hop aboard for a family-friendly afternoon party at the Queen Mary.
+There will be live music, games, craft stations, a vintage airplane show, and tours of the historic ship.
 After sunset, you’ll be treated to a what’s said to be one of the best fireworks shows in the area.
-Queen Mary, 1126 Queens Highway, Long Beach; tickets $24-$135.
+Queen Mary, 1126 Queens Highway, Long Beach; tickets $29-$119.

 It’s a summer block party at Grand Park and the Music Center!
 The event, which they claim is the biggest free Fourth of July party in the entire country, starts a 3:00 P.M. with two stages of music and entertainment.
-This year, the Front Yard Stage offers a five-hour dance party courtesy of Soulection DJs, and Quitapenas headlines the Backyard Stage.
+Two stages offer live music, including Boogaloo Assassins and DJ Linafornia.
 Oh, and there’s fireworks, set off from the roof of the Dorothy Chandler Pavilion.
 Grand Park, 200 N. Grand Ave., downtown; free.

 July 4 is AmericaFest at the Rose Bowl.
-This show is among the oldest fireworks in L.A., with the tradition now going for the last 92 years.
-It continues this year with a live performance by American Idol winner Maddie Poppe, a Michael Jackson tribute show, and a family fun zone.
-Fireworks blast off at 9:00 P.M.
-Rose Bowl, 1001 Rose Bowl Dr., Pasadena; tickets $15-$30.
+This show is among the oldest fireworks in L.A., with the tradition now in its 93rd year.
+While doors to the arena open at 5 p.m., many folks start tailgating when the parking lots open at noon.
+Once you’re inside, there are live performances and a family fun zone until it’s time for fireworks to blast off at 9:00 P.M.
+Rose Bowl, 1001 Rose Bowl Dr., Pasadena; tickets $15-$125.

 If you want a prime view of the fireworks overhead, it makes sense to get up high.
 WP24 by Wolfgang Puck is throwing a rooftop fete that includes classy cook-out fare and skyline-level views of the big downtown show.
-In Hollywood, the Highlight Room is offering a food-and-fireworks package of their own.
-WP24 by Wolfgang Puck, 900 W. Olympic Blvd, downtown; tickets $55.
-Highlight Room, 6417 Selma Ave., Hollywood; tickets $25.
+In Hollywood, the Highlight Room is a great option, which typically hosts a July 4 bash.
+WP24 by Wolfgang Puck, 900 W. Olympic Blvd, downtown; tickets $59.
+Highlight Room, 6417 Selma Ave., Hollywood.